How To Use AI To Become a Better Writer

 There are definite ethical questions around the use of AI, including whether AI-powered tools are plagiarizing the material on which they were trained.

-As a writer, if you take what an AI produces and use it verbatim—only to find out that part of it was copied directly from another source—you could be on the hook for plagiarizing someone else’s work.
+As a writer, if you take what an AI produces and use it verbatim, only to find out that part of it was copied directly from another source, you could be on the hook for plagiarizing someone else’s work, or even for copyright infringement.

 AI outputs can even show bias gleaned from training data.
 Keep a close eye on what the AI output says, and adjust it accordingly if you notice a bias showing.